ptichko/ptichko.github.io/_posts/2021-05-19-Exploring-Google-Scholar-Citations.md

 where y-prime is the predicted number of citations since the career start and alpha and beta are parameters to be estimated.

-We use the nls() in R for fitting non-linear models, where we can specify our formula for an exponential model and supply initial parameters for alpha and beta for the optimization procedure.
-To derive initial parameters, we first fit a simple linear regression model on the citation data using log-transformed citation data.
-We save the coefficients of this model and use them to create our nls() model with these coefficients as starting parameters.
-Finally, we plot the prediction of the exponential model against the citation data from Google Scholar to visually examine the fit of the model.
+We use the nls() in R for fitting non-linear models, where we can specify the above formula for an exponential model and supply initial parameters for alpha and beta for the optimization procedure.
+To derive initial parameters, we, first, fit a simple linear regression model on the citation data using log-transformed citation data.
+(If the trend is truly exponential, log-transforming the dependent variable should yield a linear relationship between log(y) and x.)
+We, then, save the coefficients of this model and use as starting parameters in the instantiate our nls() model.
+Finally, we plot the predicted values of the exponential model against the citation data from Google Scholar to visually examine the fit of the model against the empirical data.

 ```
 # Fit exponential model to Feynman